The 6 Oldest Dogs Ever Six Elderly Dogs Who Defied All the Odds

 Max

-Born on August 9th 1983, this Beagle, Dachshund, Terrier mix made headlines earlier in 2013 by outliving all of his canine compatriots, making it to a whopping 29 years and 282 days of age, surpassing the previous title holder by just under 100 days.
+Born on August 9th, 1983, this Beagle, Dachshund, and Terrier mix made headlines earlier in 2013 by outliving all of his canine compatriots, making it to a whopping 29 years and 282 days of age, surpassing the previous title holder by just under 100 days.
 However, had old Max made it another few months, he would have been the first dog on record to make it to 30.
 So close!

 Bella